A change of employment contract terms can present legal risk for employers and can raise significant concerns with affected employees.

 Only where these routes have been exhausted would employees usually pursue litigation, either bringing an employment claim to the tribunal and/or a claim for breach of contract.

-Can I ask for changes to my contract?
+Can an employee request changes to their contract?

-If you have already been working to different terms, for example, you have started a different role for the same employer, it would be reasonable to ask that this change is reflected formally within your contract.
+- If the employee has already been working to different terms, for example, they have started a different role for the same employer, it would be reasonable to ask that this change is reflected formally within the contract.

-If you want a flexible working arrangement, you should follow your employer’s procedure to make a flexible working request.
+- If the employee wants a flexible working arrangement, they should follow their employer’s procedure to make a flexible working request.

 In today’s economy, a number of different employment contracts are used.
 These include full-time and part-time permanent contracts, fixed-term contracts, zero hour contracts and contracts for agency staff, freelancers, consultants and contractors.